-e Status quo 6 A task force has been set up to develop the strategy 6 Planning and start for HLGD and HTL in current financial year 2015; other business units to follow joing Full integration of the largest Hermes companies (HE, HLGD, HTL, HES, HF, HUK) and the integration of H-OI with regards to qualitative information Joing Currently, 96.3% of parcels reach customers at the first visit Joing The Hermes ParcelShop network grew by 44% in the period under review.
-Status: 36,000 pick-up/drop-off points in Europe 5 Pilot project based on CO 2 compensation in 2-man handling (HES) launched 0 100% allocation of transport-related CO 2 emissions as a standard service for clients 0 Cuts in CO 2 emissions at all German sites of 9% 0 Cuts in $\rm CO_2$ emissions in German parcel distribution 19% 6 94% of German sites and 55% of UK sites have already been certified in line with ISO 14001 0 19% of the Group's own fleet of trucks meet Euro 6 standards joing Involvement in various pilot projects, such as in electro- mobility; 100% electric-driven deliveries in London through transport partner 0 18% of management positions in service and administration units are already held by women joing Continually integrating new contacting partners in the certification process, SGS-TÜV Saar have been certifying HES depots since 2014 7 Making employees aware of social commitment as part of the Sustainability Weeks, individual Corporate Volunteering Programmes running in companies ing our Twitter channels and our Hermes blog.
+Action field Aim Date Status quo Management & Dialogue Elaborate a groupwide strategy for sustainability 2016 A task force has been set up to develop the strategy Conduct a materiality analysis, including a survey of stakeholders 2016 Planning and start for HLGD and HTL in current financial year 2015; other business units to follow Continually expand the scope of the Sustainability Report Ongoing Full integration of the largest Hermes companies (HE, HLGD, HTL, HES, HF, HUK) and the integration of H-OI with regards to qualitative information Service & Clients Successively increase the rate of first-visit deliveries to customers Ongoing Currently, 96.3% of parcels reach customers at the first visit Continually expand the Hermes ParcelShop network Ongoing The Hermes ParcelShop network grew by 44% in the period under review.
+Status: 36,000 pick-up/drop-off points in Europe Generate CO 2 compensation offers to clients 2015 Pilot project based on CO 2 compensation in 2-man handling (HES) launched Record all pollutants and emissions generated during transport for Hermes clients 2020 100% allocation of transport-related ${\rm CO_2}$ emissions as a standard service for clients Climate & Environment Cut CO 2 emissions at all German sites by 50% (base year 2006) 2020 Cuts in CO 2 emissions at all German sites of 9% Cut CO 2 emissions in German parcel distribution by 30% (base year 2006) 2020 Cuts in CO 2 emissions in German parcel distribution 19% Certified environmental management system in line with ISO 14001 at all sites in Germany and UK 2016 94% of German sites and 55% of UK sites have already beer certified in line with ISO 14001 Comply with exhaust emission standard Euro 6 across the whole Hermes fleet 2020 19% of the Group's own fleet of trucks meet Euro 6 standards Continue to expand the deployment of alternative drives Ongoing Involvement in various pilot projects, such as in electro- mobility; 100% electric-driven deliveries in London through transport partner Work & Life To have 30% of management positions in service and administration held by women (HLGD, HTL and HE) 2020 18% of management positions in service and administration units are already held by women Successively expand the certification of working standards at contracting partners across all Hermes companies Ongoing Continually integrating new contacting partners in the certification process, SGS-TÜV Saar have been certifying HES depots since 2014 Set up a groupwide Corporate Volunteering Programme 2017 Making employees aware of social commitment as part of the Sustainability Weeks, individual Corporate Volunteering Programmes running in companies ing our Twitter channels and our Hermes blog.
 Our various memberships in associations, initiatives and projects open up other options for cooperative dialogue for us.
 At present, the key cooperations and memberships comprise: